ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 **WARNING 1 : The circuit in this project uses main voltage (220-240 Volt AC in western Europe).
 This can be deadly if not handled properly!
 You can easily hurt yourself as well.
 Build this circuit at your own risk.**

 **WARNING 2 : Never ever ever power this circuit directly without a GFCI outlet (differential circuit breaker).
-Remember this wircuit will be used in a wet environnement.**
+Remember this wircuit will be used in a wet environnement.
+If you don't understand this, please watch this video https://www.youtube.com/watch?v=SHGo-52wCDc&t=63s and get some electrical knowledge about ground protection.**

 **WARNING 3 : This project is still a work in progress, this page is a kind of building log, I haven't finish the board building and installation for the moment.
 Watch the issues page to see what is working and what is not.**